clintar/cryptonote-xmr-pool/README.md

 High performance Node.js (with native C addons) mining pool for CryptoNote based coins such as Bytecoin, DuckNote, Monero, QuazarCoin, Boolberry, Dashcoin, etc..
 Comes with lightweight example front-end script which uses the pool's AJAX API.

+UPDATED FOR MONERO HARDFORK (Monero7) Credit goes to Clintar as he did all the work I just changed a link.

 #### Table of Contents